Racial segregation in the United States: Education

 Modern prisoners occupy the lowest rungs on the social class ladder, and they always have.
 The modern prison system (along with local jails) is a collection of ghettos or poorhouses reserved primarily for the unskilled, the uneducated, and the powerless.
 In increasing numbers this system is being reserved for racial minorities, especially blacks, which is why we are calling it the New American Apartheid.
 This is the same segment of American society that has experienced some of the most drastic reductions in income and they have been targeted for their involvement in drugs and the subsequent violence that extends from the lack of legitimate means of goal attainment.

 This article has been discussed at the Center on Juvenile and Criminal Justice and by several school boards attempting to address the issue of continued segregation.

 Due to education being funded primarily through local and state revenue, the quality of education varies greatly depending on the geographical location of the school.
 In some areas, education is primarily funded through revenue from property taxes; therefore, there is a direct correlation in some areas between the price of homes and the amount of money allocated to educating the area's youth.
-A 2010 US Census showed that 27.4% of all African-Americans lived under the poverty line, the highest percentage of any other ethnic group in the United States.
-Therefore, in predominantly African-American areas, otherwise known as 'ghettos', the amount of money available for education is extremely low.
+The 2010 U.S. census showed that 27.4% of all African Americans lived under the poverty line, the highest percentage of any other ethnic group in the United States.
+Therefore, in predominantly African American areas, otherwise known as 'ghettos', the amount of money available for education is extremely low.
 This is referred to as "funding segregation".
 This questionable system of educational funding can be seen as one of the primary reasons contemporary racial segregation continues to prosper.
-Predominantly Caucasian areas with more money funneled into primary and secondary educational institutions, allow their students the resources to succeed academically and obtain post-secondary degrees.
+Predominantly Caucasian areas with more money funneled into primary and secondary educational institutions allow their students the resources to succeed academically and obtain post-secondary degrees.
 This practice continues to ethnically, socially and economically divide America.